Opens: Tues, 23 Sept 2025

-Please note: The hotel does not have a halaal or kosher kitchen, and ALL STRICT halaal or kosher meals have to be brought in at an additional cost to the delegate
+Please note: The venue does not have a halaal or kosher kitchen, and ALL STRICT halaal or kosher meals have to be brought in at an additional cost.

 The monetary unit is the South African Rand (ZAR) and the international symbol is R. R1 = 100 cents.
 Currency is issued in denominations of notes of R200, R100, R50, R20, R10 and coins.
 Please visit www.xe.com to convert your local currency.